 Caitie and Poppy should be sleeping.
 Instead, an after-dark discussion about ghosts scares them from their beds.
-From the top of the stairs, they listen to the unfolding drama of their parents’ dinner party.
-When their father’s words chase their mother from the house they retreat to bed and wake to a world where what is real, and what is fabricated, are turned upside down.
+Huddled at the top of the stairs, they listen to the unfolding drama of their parents’ dinner party below.
+When their father’s words chase their mother from the house, they retreat to bed, then wake to a world where what is real – and what is fabricated – are turned upside down.

 Bedtime Story is a child’s-eye view of grown-ups behaving badly.
-It’s an exploration of why, when adults all around stand by and watch and no-one says, “Shush,” hot words turn lives to ash.
+It’s an exploration of why, when adults all around stand by and watch and no-one says, 'Shush,' hot words turn lives to ash.
 I’ve often thought that in a world where adults are supposed to know, it’s children who know everything.
-And the greatest gift parents can give their children is not to tell them “I love you,” but to tell each other, and make sure their words are overheard.
+And the greatest gift parents can give their children is not to tell them 'I love you,' but to tell each other, and make sure their words are heard.

 Where can I read it?